Portrait of Emperor Maximilian I: History

+Artist and subject first met in the spring of 1512 when the newly elected emperor Maximilian I of Habsburg stayed in Dürer's city of Nuremberg, where he got acquainted with the artist.
+As part of Maximililian's considerable programme of propaganda using printmaking, the artist was commissioned to make the huge multi-sheet Triumphal Arch woodcut to celebrate the emperor and his house, for which he was rewarded with 100 florins annually.
+Copies of the sheets were sent to cities around the empire, to be pasted to walls in palaces and public buildings.

 In 1518, during the Diet of Augsburg, Maximilian called Dürer to portray him.
-The artist met the emperor in the castle and made a pencil drawing of him, from which he later painted the panel portrait.
+The artist met the emperor in the castle and made a pencil drawing of him, from which he later painted the panel portrait, and also his woodcut portrait.
 On the drawing's margin, he noted: "Is the emperor Maximilian that I Albrecht Dürer portrayed in Augsburg, up in the high palace, in his small room, Monday 28 June 1518".

+The woodcut was perhaps made some time shortly after this.
+Unlike most of Dürer's woodblock prints, it does not include the artist's monogram.

 The oil panel was completed when the emperor had already died, with some variants from the initial drawing.
-The latter is now housed in the Albertina, Vienna.
+The latter is now in the Albertina, Vienna.